Effective time management apps are great for boosting productivity and making the most of every hour, every day.

 Price: Free basic account, Premium $9.99 per user/month

-Taking notes is known as a time-saving habit that results in better productivity and less wasted time.
-Even if you’re not a fan of note taking just yet, Evernote is sure to change your mind.
+Taking notes is known as a time management habit that results in better productivity and less wasted time.
+Even if you’re not a fan of note-taking just yet, Evernote is sure to change your mind.
 Just like the name suggests, Evernote is an application that works as a notetaker, pocket notebook, personal organizer, to-do list, etc. It even has a browser extension that allows you to save webpages for future reference.
 For those who want to minimize text messaging and save time, Evernote allows to share notes and notebooks even with those who don’t use the app.

-Why you’ll like it: Evernote is a cross-platform app that integrates with just about anything (desktop, tablet, phone).
+Why you’ll like it: Evernote is a cross-platform time management app that integrates with just about anything (desktop, tablet, phone) and therefore is also great for mobile time management.
 This means no more scrambling through random bits of information stored across different devices.
 Evernote conveniently collects all your digital life, including business ideas, snapshots, voice recordings, and to-do lists into one place, helping you save lots of time.

 Price: Free basic account, Evernote Premium $6.99/month